Earth Justice Team

 Additional Resources: United Church of Christ – A Kairos Call to Action

-If you have questions or are interested in participating contact Deb Morris at dmorris@mhu.edu or Doug Williams at dwwms@mac.com.
+If you have questions or are interested in participating contact Deb Morris at dmorris@mhu.edu or Kay Grunwald at kaygarner@gmail.com.